MarkoLedic/kaksongen/README.md

 # kaksongen
-Stata module to compute the decomposition of the impact of a tax on social welfare
+Stata module to compute the decomposition of the impact of a tax on social welfare.

 Installation from GitHub: